Have you noticed that there are “Shared Circles” on Google Plus?

 If you are interested in this particular circle you can click here to view the actual post at Google Plus.

-Once you are viewing the post at Google+ you can click on View Shared Circle.
+Unlike managing twitter followers, once you are viewing the post at Google+ you can click on View Shared Circle.
 A window pops up showing the people and pages in the circle.
 You can then either add people one by one or all at once.
 To add them all at once simply type the name of a new or existing circle, and click on Create or add to circles.

 See how quick and easy that was!